-- X'01' not used - X'02' ignore edits and input - X'04' use current field color only in text mode - X'08' ignore cell size in text mode.
+X'04' Gui - no current color- use current field color only in text mode.

+X'08' Text - ignore cell size ignore cell size in text mode.
 This switch allows a little more flexibility when handling special cell sizes in text mode.
 Normally, for example, if a field was defined in graphical mode to be positioned on the third row of a panel with a cell height of 24, then that field would be positioned on the fourth row of the panel in text mode.
-This is because text mode cells are assumed to have a height of 16, the field is supposed to start at pixel row 48 (2 24), and 48 / 16 equals row 3 (the fourth row).
+This is because text mode cells are assumed to have a height of 16, the field is supposed to start at pixel row 48 (2 \ 24), and 48 / 16 equals row 3 (the fourth row).
 This behavior may not be desirable and the cell size switch alters this behavior.
-If the switch is set, the cell size of a panel will always be set to 16 by 8 in text mode if a field is positioned on the third row in graphical mode, it will be positioned on the third row in text mode. - X'10' allow title bar to replace the top window border in text mode.
-This is useful for saving space in text mode. - X'20' force custom fields to be colored with the same default color as system entry fields. - X'40' distinguish between mouse double-clicks and the Enter key.
+If the switch is set, the cell size of a panel will always be set to 16 by 8 in text mode - if a field is positioned on the third row in graphical mode, it will be positioned on the third row in text mode.

+X'10' Text - no top border - allow title bar to replace the top window border in text mode.
+This is useful for saving space in text mode.

+X'20' System color for customs - force custom fields to be colored with the same default color as system entry fields.
+X'40' Double-click not enter - distinguish between mouse double-clicks and the Enter key.
 Double mouse clicks are normally translated into Enter keys and return a value of 13 in Control key pressed.
-If this option is set, double clicks will return a value of -12 to the program (-12 does not have to be set up as a control key). - X'80' allow icon fields to be overlaid with other fields.
+If this option is set, double clicks will return a value of -12 to the program (-12 does not have to be set up as a control key).

+X'80' Overlaid icons - allow icon fields to be overlaid with other fields.